Building a Safe Room for your Existing Home

 It all Starts in the Peace and Quiet of your Home

 The sun has set on this crisp evening in the Turner’s secluded neighborhood.
 Our family of four has just finished a wonderful homemade dinner.
 Now the two sisters are upstairs, one in her room completing a homework assignment while waiting her turn for a nightly shower before ending the night.
 All seems normal and tranquil in the Turner’s home.

 While the parents finish up dishes from dinner their’s a knock at the door.
-Mrs Turner opens the front door to a young woman standing before her appearing distraught, disheveled and in need of help.
-Mrs Turner, obviously concerned calls out to her husband while whisking the young woman inside to offer assistance.
+Mrs Turner opens the front door to a young woman standing before her appearing distraught, disheveled and in need of some sort of help.
+Mrs Turner, obviously concerned, calls out to her husband while whisking the young woman inside to offer assistance.

 Out of nowhere, two large men wearing dark clothes and masks break past the door into the living room waving guns and ordering Mrs. Turner down onto the floor.
 Mr. Turner hears the commotion in the living room and is shocked, panicked and confused at what he is witnessing.

 The Reality of this Situation

 This is all too common scenario in most American households.
 What will happen next is directly dependent upon what the Turner’s have prepared for leading up to this moment.
 Sadly, the Turner’s are a typical American family and besides, who would have thought it would happen to them?

 Are we really so bold that we feel comfortable leaving the two most important things in our lives unprotected?
 Our homes and our families are the most important to us in the world.
 Look at the planning and consideration made for your children – your children’s future.

 Our homes are supposed to be a safe haven for our family, to feel comfortable and protected within.
 It begs to question then, whether people really pay attention to facts and are we really responsible enough to keep our homes and families safeguarded by knowing the FACTS about criminals.